-In the Discover projects, the Company conducts R&D in collaboration with the UHB Liechti Lab on various psychedelics and new potential therapeutic programs based on a multi-year, exclusive collaboration agreement with the UHB Liechti Lab signed on March 1, 2020.
-The agreement first covered LSD and psilocybin, but has since been expanded to incorporate methylenedioxy-methylamphetamine (MDMA) (amendment #1 signed on June 1, 2020).
-Other compounds and psychedelic substances such as Mescaline and dimethyltryptamine (DMT) are being added this year as part of this collaboration.
-These R&D clinical trials, intellectual property and technologies may ultimately be translated to commercial development programs.
-The Company is continually evaluating the acquisition of agreements and studies focusing on the medical benefits of other psychedelic substances and new chemical entities similar to known psychedelic substances to advance its R&D efforts.
+In the discover projects, the Corporation conducts research and development ("R&D") activities originating from internally generated concepts and from external collaborations.
+The Corporation is collaborating with the UHB Liechti Lab on various psychedelics and new potential therapeutic programs based on a multi-year, exclusive collaboration agreement with the UHB Liechti Lab on March 1, 2020.
+The agreement first covered LSD and psilocybin, but has since been expanded to incorporate other compounds and psychedelic substances such as MDMA, DMT and mescaline.
+These investigator-initiated clinical trials, intellectual property and technologies may ultimately be translated to commercial development programs.
+The Corporation is continually evaluating the acquisition of agreements and studies focusing on the medical benefits of other psychedelic substances and new chemical entities similar to known psychedelic substances to advance its R&D efforts.

-On November 24, 2020, the Company announced that as part of its Discover projects, it is establishing a digital medicine division known as "Albert" ("Albert").
-Albert is in the process of assembling and recruiting a team of technologists, therapists, and clinical drug development experts to help the Company research, develop and build an integrated technical platform and comprehensive toolset aimed at delivering psychedelic inspired medicines and therapies combined with digital therapeutics.
-Digital therapeutics are defined as evidence-based therapeutic interventions for patients to prevent, manage, or treat a mental disorder or disease.
-The Company will be evaluating the potential to pair digital tools, which may include wearables and the latest in machine learning, with psychedelic assisted therapies in order to give healthcare providers the ability to optimize and better understand the patient journey and therapeutic outcomes from pre-care through after-care.
-Recent advancements in digital therapeutics have the potential to enable a real time assessment of efficacy in both clinical trials and real world settings which can lead to a more robust understanding of the value of a treatment and long-term impact on patient outcomes.
+On November 24, 2020, the Corporation announced that as part of its discover projects, it established a digital medicine division known as "Albert".
+Albert is in the process of assembling and recruiting a team of technologists, therapists and clinical drug development experts to help the Corporation research, develop and build an integrated technical platform and comprehensive toolset aimed at delivering psychedelic inspired medicines and therapies combined with digital therapeutics.
+Digital therapeutics are defined as evidence-based therapeutic interventions for patients to diagnose, prevent, manage or treat a mental disorder or disease or to facilitate the use of certain pharmaceutical products, such as the Corporation's drug candidates.
+The Corporation will be evaluating the potential to pair digital tools, which may include wearables and the latest in machine learning, with psychedelic assisted therapies in order to give healthcare providers the ability to optimize and better understand the patient journey and therapeutic outcomes from pre-care through after-care.
+Recent advancements in digital therapeutics have the potential to enable a real time assessment of efficacy in both clinical trials and real-world settings which could lead to a more robust understanding of the value of a treatment and long-term impact on patient outcomes.